pvavra/temp-ipsy/docs/open-science/research-data-management/publish.md

 - Preprints are not edited or typeset before being published on a platform.
 It is your duty to make sure that the manuscript is in a well edited before submission.
 - Although not peer-reviewed, preprints can be cited by using the digital object identifier (DOI).
 - Revised version of preprints can be uploaded.
 - An article can be posted as a preprint before or during the submission to a scientific journal.
-It cannot be posted once it has been accepted for publication by a journal.
-Keep in mind, that these are general rules it is always advised to read the policy about preprints of scientific journals.
+It cannot be posted once it has been already accepted for publication by a journal.
+Keep in mind, that these are general rules, it is advisable to read the journal policy about preprints.

 ### Preprint repositories: